 The Pension Boards maintains a separate account or accounts for each member.
 Member and employer contributions are credited to members' accounts and are invested according to instructions received from members.
-Contributions may be allocated by members, in five percent increments, among any or all of the following investment funds: the Pension Boards' Stable Value Fund, the Pension Boards' Bond Fund, the Pension Boards' Equity Fund, the Pension Boards' Balanced Fund, five Pension Boards' Target Annuitization Date Funds, and the Northern Trust Global Sustainability Index Fund.
+Contributions may be allocated by members, in five percent (5%) increments, among any or all of the following investment funds: the Pension Boards' Stable Value Fund, the Pension Boards' Bond Fund, the Pension Boards' Equity Fund, the Pension Boards' Balanced Fund, six Pension Boards' Target Annuitization Date Funds, and the Northern Trust Global Sustainability Index Fund.
+Effective December 31, 2020, we closed the Target Date Annuitization Fund (TAD) 2020 and opened to our membership TAD 2045 and TAD 2050 for member and employer contributions.
 Investment results are credited or charged to members' accounts in accordance with provisions of the Annuity Plan.
-With prior online or written notice, members may change their allocation of current account balances and future contributions effective the first day of the following month.
+With prior online or written notice, members may change their allocations of current account balances and future contributions, effective the first day of the following month.
 The accounts of active and inactive members who have not yet annuitized are included in the Accumulation Fund in addition to retirement savings account contributions made by or on behalf of annuitants and lump sum transfers by members at the time of annuitization.